katzueno/mautic-install-shell/readme.md

 Enter the rest of the required information as you wish.

-# Pull Request is Welcome!
+# Pull request is welcome!

 I just made this shell script really quick in 30min.
 I encourage you to suggest new feature and send me a pull request to add more feature and options.